apache/openwhisk/docs/actions.md

   }
   ```

-  You can modify this file to your liking.
+  You can modify this file as needed.

 3. Build the Docker image and upload it using a supplied script.
 You must first run `docker login` to authenticate, and then run the script with a chosen image name.